spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/persistence/index.md

 ## Overview

 The Persistence Service saves arbitrary data based on the configuration.
-This allows backend systems to use different persistence mechanisms without requiring them to change the frontend (ex. http datasources, etc.).
+This allows backend systems to use different persistence mechanisms without requiring them to change the frontend (ex. http datasources).

 Anyone may save any data using the Persistence Service.
 Anyone may use Persistence Strategy Service to select a specific `PersistenceStrategy` based on their configuration.